 a.
 Direct Interactions

-We may collect your Personal Data when you engage us for employment opportunities and in relation to any of our Services, whether in writing, orally or through our website, and/or attend any of our Events (e.g. registration forms, subscribe to our mailing list, and photographs, videos and/or audio recordings taken by us or our representatives at our Events).
+We may collect your Personal Data when you engage us for employment opportunities and in relation to any of our Services, whether in writing, orally or through our website, and/or attend any of our Events (e.g. registration forms, photographs, videos and/or audio recordings taken by us or our representatives at our Events).
 We may also collect Personal Data to comply with any Services you request, to correspond with you and/or where you submit your Personal Data to us for any other reason (whether voluntary or otherwise).

 b.
 Automated Interactions

 We may automatically collect your Personal Data when you interact with us (e.g. via our website or electronic communications).
 For more information on cookies, please refer to Clause 10 below.
-Additionally, we may capture your image through photographs and/or CCTV recordings when you participate in our Events or are within our premises.
+Additionally, we may capture your image through photographs and/or video recordings when you participate in our Events.